sd0e/parsemath/README.md

 > Not related to npm package of same name

 A JavaScript library which parses an equation in string format to a number.
+It skips the traditional method of generating a syntax tree, instead evaluating the expression from the inside directly through a recursive method, resulting in code which often executes much more quickly than others (and sometimes orders of magnitude faster).
+This speed does not come at the cost of more advanced features; it supports implicit multiplication, multiple units of angles, and multiple custom variables.

 ## Current abilities
 * Evaluate mathematical expressions with the following operators: `^`, `*`, `/`, `+`, `-`